inaxeon/Pm5644RomParser/README.md

-# Philip PM5644 Pattern ROM parser / processor
+# Philips PM5644 Pattern ROM parser / processor

 This project parses the data from the EPROMs within a Philips PM5644 programmed with the 4:3 PAL circle pattern and turns it into a bitmap image for on-screen viewing.